-Introducing Cumulus Web Visual Label Designer
+Introducing New Visual Label Designer for Plex

 Cumulus is very proud to announce an exciting new feature for our Cumulus Web application that our development team has been proving out internally for several months – something Plex customers have been wanting for years.
 We’re pretty proud of this one, and we think it’ll make a huge difference in the lives of our customers.